Collecting

 Another format commonly found is the booklet.
 Booklets typically have a smaller number of pages, rarely exceeding 20.
 They are often bound with staples and resemble miniature books, offering a compact yet informative presentation.

-Travel brochures
+Vintage Travel brochures

 The second important difference between brochures is the type of information that they provide.
 The information in vintage brochures is as diverse as its formats.
 The most common ones are travel brochures.
-Nowadays, when we choose our ideal destination we do that mainly through the use of the Internet.
+Nowadays, when we choose our ideal destination we do that mainly through the Internet.
 We are capturing the essence of the place on our Instagram or Facebook feeds.
 Vacation brochures almost seem like relics of the trip-planning.
 As such, they hold sentimental and historic value.
 Travel brochures might also contain ticket prices and timetables.

 Other brochures